rhasspy/rhasspy/docs/speech-to-text.md

 ```

 During speech recognition, 16-bit 16 kHz mono WAV data will be POST-ed to the endpoint with the `Content-Type` set to `audio/wav`.
 A `text/plain` response with the transcription is expected back.

+### Silence Detection

+See [silence detection settings](#silence-detection) to adjust how Rhasspy detects the start and stop of voice commands.

 Implemented by [rhasspy-remote-http-hermes](https://github.com/rhasspy/rhasspy-remote-http-hermes)